SAP/stewardci-core/docs/upgrade/README.md

 ## Steps

-- Set the system in the 'upgrade mode'
+- Put Steward in 'upgrade mode'
-- Wait until the already started pipeline runs are finished.
+- Wait until already started pipeline runs are finished.
 - Install the new version of steward
 - Switch off 'upgrade mode'